quicwg/base-drafts/draft-ietf-quic-tls.md

 complete.
 A server MUST NOT process data from incoming 1-RTT protected packets before the TLS handshake is complete.
-Because sending acknowledgments indicates that all frames in a packet have been processed, this means that a server cannot send acknowledgments for 1-RTT packets until the TLS handshake is complete.
+Because sending acknowledgments indicates that all frames in a packet have been processed, a server cannot send acknowledgments for 1-RTT packets until the TLS handshake is complete.
 Received packets protected with 1-RTT keys MAY be stored and later decrypted and used once the handshake is complete.

 The requirement for the server to wait for the client Finished message creates a dependency on that message being delivered.
 A client can avoid the